DISSERTATION APPLICATION INSTRUCTIONS Important Dates

 - Description of how the dissertation work will facilitate and enhance the applicant's career plans and contribute to the field of study

-References: Names and contact information of a minimum of three (maximum of five) individuals who will upload a letter of recommendation on the applicant's behalf (four letters are highly recommended).
-Applications with fewer than three letters submitted by letter writers by January 9, 2018 will not be reviewed.
+References: Names and contact information of a minimum of three (maximum of five) individuals who will upload a letter of recommendation on the applicant's behalf.

 - One of the letter writers should be the applicant's dissertation adviser.